cloudmesh-community/fa19-516-158/project/report.md

 ## Abstract
 Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves:
-* Developing a REST service that submits stuff to the cluster remotely.
+* Developing a REST service that submits Hadoop/Spark jobs to the cluster remotely.
+* Creating a cluster with as many nodes as we have SD cards for.
+* Switching between Hadoop and Spark.

 ## Introduction